kamronb/food_safety_manager/README.md

 8. Make Responsive with Nice Slide in transprent menu

-9. Strip all special characters and convert them to ASCII notation to not throw off the Javascript code (implement in PHP when that is set up)
+9. Strip all special characters, slashes and spaces and convert them to ASCII notation where necessary to not throw off the Javascript code (implement in PHP when that is set up)

 ## Medium-term Goals